 A Royal Affair: George III and His Scandalous Siblings by Stella Tillyard.
 Britain's King George III tried to be a father to his siblings, but the family was plagued by scandal and trapped by duty.

-The Strangest Family: The Private Lives of George III, Queen Charlotte and the Hanoverians by Janice Hadlow.
-George III and his wife, Queen Charlotte, raised their 13 children in a climate of loving attention, but the king's disapproval alienated his sons, and his determination to protect his daughters from the marriage market left them lonely and resentful.
+A Royal Experiment: The Private Life of King George III by Janice Hadlow.
+George III and his wife, Queen Charlotte, raised their 13 children in a climate of love, but the king's disapproval alienated his sons, and his determination to protect his daughters from the marriage market left them lonely and resentful.
+Also published under the title The Strangest Family.

 The Artistic Matronage of Queen Charlotte - 1744-1818 by Heidi A. Strobel.
 How a queen promoted art and female artists in English society.